 6. You find yourself explaining the basic elements of human respect to a full-grown man or woman.

 Normal people understand fundamental concepts like honesty and kindness.
-Psychopaths often appear to be childlike and innocent, but don’t let this mask fool you.
+But a toxic person often appears to be childlike and innocent, but don’t let this mask fool you.
 No adult should need to be told how he or she is making other people feel.

 7. Selfishness and a crippling thirst for attention.